LostArtefacts/TR-Rando/README.md

 * Text - Randomizes in-game text, such as weapon and level names.
 Including a variety of languages to choose from.
 * Night Mode - Darkens a chosen number of levels to give a night-time effect.
 * Starting Position - Choose to have Lara start levels in different positions and facing a different direction.
-* Environment - Modifies the level environment, such as mixing up water levels and moving keyholes.
+* Environment - Modifies the level environment, such as mixing up water levels, mirroring levels and moving keyholes.

 # Download
 https://github.com/DanzaG/TR2-Rando/releases/download/V1.3.2/V1.3.2.zip